Startup development strategies and factors

 - Quality of team and partners

-- Economical and political situation
+- The economic and political situation

 As you can see, it is extremely difficult to get all the above done with the highest possible accuracy.
 Furthermore, as research and overall statistics show, startups stay alive in ~0.1-20% of cases, where successful startups are only 1-2%.
-That’s why, you should be ready for a scenario when your great idea won’t be useful at all.
+That’s why you should be ready for a scenario when your great idea won’t be useful at all.

 We covered the importance of competitiveness of your startup idea in our previous article [Startup Ideas: Bullshit vs Brilliant].

 Timeliness, probably, may have the most influential impact on your startup, even if the initial idea is not completely excellent.
-You can just have a working beta version of your product with some features in order to grab attention of potential target audience.
-If your idea works, there will be hundreds of users during first days or even hours that also will promote your product among their friends.
+You can just have a working beta version of your product with some features in order to grab the attention of potential target audience.
+If your idea works, there will be hundreds of users during the first days or even hours that also will promote your product among their friends.

 Apart from promotion and gaining huge popularity in short times, there also many examples when products go out of time and, as the result, target audience reject them because they really don’t know how to deal with that stuff.
 For example, Wozniak and his personal computer, Microsoft “Tablet PC” and Apple iPad.
 It is very important to give people something exactly when they need it.
-In such a case, you will gain wider coverage, better user experience and higher growing rates.
+In such a case, you will gain wider coverage, better user experience, and higher growth rates.